 - Identify advances in contact lens technology and list best practices to prevent dropout.

 The American Society of Cataract and Refractive Surgery is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 ASCRS takes responsibility for the content, quality, and scientific integrity of the CME activity.

 The American Society of Cataract and Refractive Surgery designates this live activity for a maximum of 18.5 AMA PRA Category 1 Credits™.
 Physicians should claim credit commensurate with the extent of their participation in the activity.
-Physicians may claim credit for participation in the sessions (7.0 credits), the physicians program and the practice management program (maximum 11.5 credits).
+Physicians may claim credit for participation in the YES session (7.0 credits), the physicians program and the practice management program (maximum 11.5 credits).
 CME credit is not available for the optional workshops on Friday or the luncheon on Saturday within the ASOA Practice Management program.